ClickListener/angularWeb/src/assets/files/native-sdk-android-readme.md

 # iHealth Device Developer Documentation for Android

-This document describes how to use the iHealth Device SDK to accomplish the major operation: Connection Device, Online Measurement, Offline Measurement and iHealth Device Management.
+This document describes how to use the iHealth Device SDK to accomplish the major operation: Connect Device, Online Measurement, Offline Measurement and iHealth Device Management.

 ### Latest version